 The FERC Staff inspects licensed projects, both during and after construction, to ensure their physical safety and the safety of the public, including recreational users, and to ensure that the licensee complies with any special construction and operating requirements of the license.
 Projects under construction are usually inspected at least once a month.
-The inspecting engineer reviews construction, such as foundation and cut-off trench excavations, abutment treatment, diversion and closure, and initial filling of the reservoir.
+The inspecting engineer reviews construction and testing procedures and notes the progress and quality of the various stages of construction, such as foundation and cut-off trench excavations, abutment treatment, diversion and closure, and initial filling of the reservoir.